Slot Canyon, Anza-Borrego Desert, CA

 Starts wide and gets progressively narrower.

-The wild and arrid expanse of Anza-Borrego Desert State Park is less than two hours East of San Diego, on a spectacular journey that's so scenic you'll hardly notice the long drive.
-However, there's a good chance you'd still miss this impressive slot canyon near Ocotillo Wells if you didn't know what to look for - when we journeyed out there there wasn't a sign in sight to direct you down the dirt trail to the trailhead.
+The wild and arid expanse of Anza-Borrego Desert State Park is less than two hours East of San Diego, on a spectacular journey that's so scenic you'll hardly notice the long drive.
+However, there's a good chance you'd still miss this impressive slot canyon near Ocotillo Wells if you didn't know what to look for - when we journeyed out there wasn't a sign in sight to direct you down the dirt trail to the trailhead.

 Often known as just "The Slot" this well-travelled path snakes through a tight siltstone canyon with 40-foot high walls towering above you.
 Our recommended clockwise route follows the off-roading trail heading West, drops into the canyon down a steep sandy slope, and leads up the slot canyon back to the parking lot.
 Initially the slot is wide enough to accommodate four-wheel-drive vehicles, but eventually becomes so narrow you're going to wish that you hadn't eaten so many cheeseburgers last week.
 We didn't do a good job of capturing the narrow slot canyon in photos, though we did make a poor-quality video that we link to in this article to give you a good impression of what to expect.